hellenxu/hellenxu.github.io/new_features/2016-01-12-ViewDragHelper.md

     </com.six.newfeatures.DraggingView>
 ```

-Now, it is to launch the app and see how ViewDragHelper works.
+Now, it is time to launch the app and see how ViewDragHelper works.
+Click [here](https://github.com/hellenxu/new_features/blob/master/app/src/main/java/com/six/newfeatures/DraggingView.java) to see the whole sample.